-Appleby Spurling Bailhache Canon's Court 22 Victoria Street P.O.
-Box HM 1179 Hamilton HM EX Bermuda

-British Virgin Islands Law
+Bermuda Law Appleby Spurling Bailhache Canon's Court 22 Victoria Street P.O.
+Box HM 1179 Hamilton HM EX Bermuda British Virgin Islands Law Appleby Hunter Bailhache Palm Grove House P.O.
+Box 3190 Road Town Tortola British Virgin Islands Listing sponsor Appleby Securities (Bermuda) Canon's Court 22 Victoria Street PO Box HM 1179

-Listing sponsor

-Appleby Hunter Bailhache Palm Grove House P.O.
-Box 3190 Road Town Tortola British Virgin Islands

-Appleby Securities (Bermuda) Ltd. Canon's Court 22 Victoria Street PO Box HM 1179 Hamilton HM EX Bermuda
+Hamilton HM EX Bermuda

-Investment Manager's Report
+Investment manager's report

-RenFin Fund II Limited (the "Fund") raised USD 154 million in July 2007 to capitalize on the growth opportunities in the financial sector in Russia and the Commonwealth of Independent States ("CIS").
+RenFin Limited (the "Fund") raised USD 200 million in November 2006 to capitalize on the growth opportunities in the financial sector in Russia and the Commonwealth of Independent States ("CIS").
 The Fund's strategy at inception was to build a diversified portfolio comprising fast-growing banks and non-banking financial institutions with sound strategies and strong management teams looking for ways to strengthen their performance and market share ahead of an IPO or a private sale.
 Currently the Fund is in divestment stage.
-As of December 31 2014, the Fund had six equity investments in its portfolio representing minority stakes in 4 Russian banks, a stake in a Ukrainian insurance company and in a Russian debt collection agency.
+As of December 31, 2014 the Fund had four equity investments in its portfolio representing mostly minority equity stakes in Russian regional and Moscow-based banks with strong regional presence.

 Overall, 2014 was a mixed year for the global asset classes that we track; with the MSCI World Index +2.1%, the MSCI Emerging Markets Index down -4.63%.
-Along with other emerging markets Russia had a difficult year, as of the end of 2014, the Russian market (RTS) was down -45.2% and MICEX Financials was down -53.9%.
+Along with other emerging markets Russia had a difficult year, the Russian market (RTS) was down -45.2% and MICEX Financials was down -53.9%.

 In 2014 several waves of sanctions were imposed which adversely affected the banking sector and economy as a whole.
 The 1st wave, directed at particular Russian banks, cut them off from Western financing and affected the whole sector as Western banks and counterparts started treating all Russian banks much more cautiously.